 Mack Worldwide Warranty is an extended and date of purchase warranty management company.
 Its warranties are available at authorized retailers and cover repairs and labor for three, five or seven years.

 Founded in 1990, Consumer Priority Service is an international extended warranty service company.
 Its plans include Extended, In-Home Extended, Date of Purchase, Accidental Damage and OEM Parts and Labor.

-What should you know before buying an electronics extended warranty?
+Questions to ask before buying an electronics extended warranty

 What coverage would you have without it?